tslenter/RSX-RSC/README.md

 apt install syslog-ng-mod-snmp syslog-ng-mod-freetds syslog-ng-mod-json syslog-ng-mod-mysql syslog-ng-mod-pacctformat syslog-ng-mod-pgsql syslog-ng-mod-snmptrapd-parser syslog-ng-mod-sqlite3 sudo apt autoremove
 ```

+### 13.2 Ubuntu upgrade policy
+For Ubuntu we only test the latest LTS version.
+At the time of writing this is 20.04 LTS.
+The next release will be 22.04 LTS.

 ## 14. Information and external links